-All intra-company transactions, balances, income and expenses are eliminated in full on consolidation.
+All intragroup assets and liabilities, equity, income, expenses, and cash flows relating to transactions between members of the Group are eliminated in full on consolidation.

 Non-controlling interests in subsidiaries are presented separately from the Group's equity therein.

 Allocation of total comprehensive income to non-controlling interests